delocalizer/streammd/README.md

 ### Features

-* Very fast — with default settings `streammd` is more than 2x as fast as Picard MarkDuplicates, and much faster is easily achievable using more workers.
+* Fast — with default settings `streammd` is ~ 3x faster than Picard
+  MarkDuplicates, and faster is easily achievable using more workers.
-* Low memory use, even for large libraries — with default settings `streammd` requires less than 4GB to process 1B templates.
+* Low memory use even for large libraries — with default settings `streammd` requires just 4G to process 1B templates.
 * High concordance with Picard MarkDuplicates metrics.
 * Soft-clipped reads are correctly handled.
 * Tunable target false positive rate.